GJakobi/cleanyourmac/README.md

 # CleanYourMac

-A simple macOS utility to find large files and clean up your disk space.
+A simple macOS utility to find large files and clean up your disk space without needing to pay ONE BILLION DOLLARS FOR A FANCY UI.

+# Download

+You can download the latest release [here](https://github.com/GJakobi/cleanyourmac/releases).

 ## Features